Spicy Baked Chicken Thighs and Ranch Potatoes

 You didn’t hear it from me, but you could probably even shortcut the knife work by using canned sliced potatoes like I used in my loaded air fryer chicken and potatoes recipe.

 And yup, the ranch potatoes are great on their own.
-They’d be a great pairing with recipes like my mustard balsamic air fryer chicken thighs or bbq pulled pork tenderloin.
+They’d be a great pairing with recipes like my mustard balsamic air fryer chicken thighs, buffalo chicken thighs, or bbq pulled pork tenderloin.
 And if you wanted to make them on their own in the air fryer, air fry for 18-20 minutes at 350ºF shaking halfway through.